-The tourism industry of the country exhibits signs of stabilization.
-The relative lack of stability of tourism destinations of the wider area has a positive effect on destination Greece, as a safe Eurozone membercountry.
-Lampsa hotels, boasting the competitive advantage of luxury hotel units, location and history (Grande Bretagne) lead the Group to successfully facing any difficulties that arise, continuing operations regularly, without impediments, in all segments where it's active while improving its financial performance and therefore, at present, concludes that in spite of the unstable environment its Assets will not be negatively affected.
+The tourism industry of the country exhibits signs of significant improvement.
+The relative lack of stability of tourism destinations of the wider area has a positive effect on destination Greece, as a safe Eurozone member-country.
+Lampsa hotels, boasting the competitive advantage of luxury hotel units, location and history (Grande Bretagne) lead the Group to successfully facing any difficulties that arise, continuing operations regularly, without impediments, in all segments where it's active while improving its financial performance.